bitdivision/multibloom/README.md

 # MultiBloom
-A collection of Bloom filter data structures
+A collection of Bloom filter data structures.

+Currently a Work In Progress.

 ## License